 Take your time, look at the animals, look at the plants, enjoy the relaxed atmosphere and help us make the world a better place for animals and people.
 Thank you for your support!

 Ted Fox has worked at the zoo since 1991.
-A graduate of Cornell University, he has a bachelor's degree in animal science.
+A graduate of Cornell University, he holds a bachelor's degree in animal science.

 Fox sits on the Association of Zoos and Aquariums (AZA) passerine Taxon Advisory Group (TAG).
 In this role, he collaborates with zoo experts across the country to examine the conservation needs of the entire taxa, and to develop recommendations for population management and conservation based upon the needs of the species and the facilities that house them.

 Among his many achievements, Fox was instrumental in the development of the zoo's Humboldt penguin exhibit, which opened in 2005.
 Though industry experts forecasted that it would take five years for the penguin pairs to become established and produce chicks, the first chicks hatched just one year after the exhibit opened.
-To date, 29 chicks have hatched in Syracuse, an accomplishment for which the zoo is nationally recognized.
+To date, 48 chicks have hatched at the Rosamond Gifford Zoo, an accomplishment for which the zoo is nationally recognized.
 Fox regularly consults with zoological institutions around the country in preparation for new exhibit openings and about penguin management, especially as it pertains to breeding.